cjrh/aiomsg/README.rst

 that the service which is more likely to require horizontal scaling should have the *connect* sockets.
 This is because the *hostnames* to which they will connect (these will be the *bind* sockets) will be long-lived.

-Something else to pay attention to in the examples above: always make sure you send and receive in different tasks.
-This one, simple rule will make your async life much, much easier.

 Introduction
 ------------